Mothballed Ghana gold mine reveals risk of reliance on minerals

 Benjamin Annan of the Association of Small Scale Miners in Obuasi said part of the problem was that farmland in the vast mine concession area was off limits or had been damaged, cutting off a potential source of employment.

 Businessman Michael Mensah said trade at his shop, which sells tiles and plumbing equipment, had plummeted since the lay-offs.
-Even the soccer club is now in trouble.
+Even the football club is now in trouble.

+AngloGold officials say at least 25 illegal miners have died this year in accidents.

-The illegal shafts extend down up to 50 meters, stiffened with interlaced branches to prevent collapse.
+The illegal shafts extend down up to 50 metres, stiffened with interlaced branches to prevent collapse.
 Miners descend with torches and tools and pass sacks of ore to the surface.

 Those shafts now intersect with AngloGold's vast network of tunnels, allowing illegal miners to penetrate deeper.